bhagyaunnikrishnan/Todo-API/README.md

 API Endpoints
 -------------
-Here are the available endpoints in My Awesome ToDo API:
+Here are the available endpoints in ToDo API:

 | Endpoint | Description |
 | -------- | ----------- |